 In addition to its merit-based and non-need-based scholarships, we will consider you for a Drake grant based on your financial need when you file the FAFSA.
 These grants are renewable but may vary in amount depending upon your academic record and financial need.
 In general, Drake grants are available for a maximum of eight full-time semesters.

 Iowa Tuition Grants are need-based grants awarded to qualified Iowa residents planning to attend Drake at least quarter-time.
-In 2015-16, the maximum grant was $5,340.
+In 2018-19, the maximum grant is $5,650.
 The FAFSA deadline for the Iowa Tuition Grant is July 1.
 Several states provide "transportable" grants and scholarships that may be applied to your education at Drake.
 Your high school guidance counselor can help determine if your state offers this option.

 Federal work-study awards are another kind of grant available to U.S. students based on calculated financial need.
 You apply for work-study awards by completing the FAFSA.
 If you receive a work-study award, applications will be available for you to complete at orientation.
 You may either accept the job assigned to you or pursue your own employment through Drake's Professional and Career Development Services.

-The Federal Direct Stafford Loan Program allows you to borrow low-interest loans with payment deferred during your college attendance.
+The Federal Direct Subsidized and Unsubsidized Loans allow you to borrow low-interest loans with payment deferred during your college attendance.
 As a dependent student, you may borrow up to $5,500 your first year, $6,500 as a sophomore, and $7,500 as a junior and senior.
-These loans may be subsidized or unsubsidized depending on your financial need.
+These loans are subsidized or unsubsidized depending on your financial need.
 As an independent student, you have expanded borrowing capabilities.
 File a FAFSA to determine your loan eligibility.
 If you are eligible for Federal Direct Stafford loans, application instructions will be included in your award notice from Drake.

-Interest is at a fixed rate.
+This is a fixed-rate loan.
 After you cease to be enrolled at least half time, a six month grace period begins.
 During the grace period, you are not required to make a loan payment.

 Our financial aid counselors are experts at explaining your financing options and helping you and your family budget resources.
 If you have any questions, contact the Office of Student Financial Planning toll-free, 1-800-44-DRAKE, x2905.
 If calling from outside the United States, dial 1-515-271-2905.